 As a small, suburban-based graduate health sciences university, the University does not maintain a campus police, fire or other emergency services department.
 Accordingly, all emergencies on campus should be reported immediately to emergency first responders by dialing 9-1-1.
 The Clovis Police Department and other first response departments will respond to, and summon the necessary resources, to mitigate, investigate, and document significant emergencies or dangerous situations.
-Additionally, all cases, incidents of emergency or non-emergency injuries are to be reported in compliance with the University's policies governing student or employee injuries, including but not limited to the University's Job Safety Policy (e.g., which includes the University's Injury and Illness Prevention Program) and the University's Student Injury on Campus Policy.
+Additionally, all cases, incidents of emergency or non-emergency injuries are to be reported in compliance with the University's policies governing student or employee injuries, including but not limited to the University's Job Safety Policy (e.g., which includes the

+University's Injury and Illness Prevention Program) and the University's Student Injury on Campus Policy.

 Furthermore, the University develops emergency plans, policies and procedures, contingency plans and continuity of operations plans for its component colleges.
 The University will schedule tests designed to assess and evaluate University's emergency plans and the capabilities, as well as educate the campus community to the systems they may encounter.
 As such, the University will at least annually schedule drills, exercises, and appropriate follow-through activities, designed for the assessment and evaluation of the University's emergency plans and capabilities, which will also include routine evacuation drills during University business hours to ensure all members of the campus community are familiar with evacuation procedures.
-The University has its Safety, Security, and Emergency Response Policy regarding campus safety and emergency response and evacuation plans which can be accessed at http://chsu-sharepoint.chsu.org/CHSUDocs/Public/Policies/CHSU%20Safety%20Security%20and%20Emer gency%20Response%20Policy.pdf.
+The University has its Safety, Security, and Emergency Response Policy regarding campus safety and emergency response and evacuation plans which can be accessed on-line using this link.